Marvel Snap: 2 BEST Move Decks [EXPLAINED]

 Cards

-For our first Move Deck, we’ll be using a selection of 12 Cards.
+For my first Move Deck, we’ll be using a selection of 12 Cards.
 You’ll find that not all of these are Move Cards or the cards that benefit from other cards Moving.
-One card out of these is to ensure that the enemy won’t be able to cripple our cards.
-Whereas the other insures that we will win a spot.
+One card out of these is to ensure that the enemy won’t be able to cripple your cards.
+Whereas the other insures that you will win a spot.
 More on all that in a while.

-Here is the strategy for each of the cards in the Move Deck
+Here is the strategy I have for each of the cards in the Move Deck:

 Human Torch